tropicsquare/libtropic-linux/TS1302_devkit/README.md

 cmake -DLT_BUILD_EXAMPLES=1 ..
 make
 ```
 For each example, a binary will be created in the build directory.
-Once all examples are built, continue with [First steps](#first-steps).
+Once all examples are built, continue with following chapter.

 # Recommended First Steps

 > [!IMPORTANT]
 > Befor further evaluation, first display and save your TROPIC01's chip ID and firmware versions for future and then update TROPIC01 chip to latest firmwares!

-### Display And Save Chip ID And Fw Versions
+## Display And Save Chip ID And Fw Versions
 To display actual versions of internal firmwares and details from CHIP ID data field, execute following example:
 ```bash
 ./lt_ex_show_chip_id_and_fwver
 ```
 We recommend to save printed output for future reference.

-### Update Internal Firmwares
+## Update Internal Firmwares

 To update both internal firmwares to latest versions execute following example:
 ```bash